 We have entered into agreements that create contractual obligations and commercial commitments.
 These obligations and commitments will have an impact on future liquidity and the availability of capital resources.
-The tables noted below present a summary of these obligations and commitments as of January 31, 2002:
+The tables noted below present a summary of these obligations and commitments: